Bryan Ortiz

 Bryan Ortiz (born February 10, 1989) is a Puerto Rican professional auto racing driver who competes in the Michelin Pilot Challenge, driving the No. 6 Honda Civic Type R TCR for Montreal Motorsports Group.
 He has also previously competed in the NASCAR K&N Pro Series East and NASCAR K&N Pro Series West, and is a former member of the Drive for Diversity program.

-Ortiz competed in two full-time seasons in the NASCAR K&N Pro Series East for Rev Racing, driving the No. 4 Toyota, where he finished fifth in the points in 2012 after earning nine top-ten finishes with a best finish of third at Bowman Gray Stadium, and fourteenth in points in 2013 after getting six top-tens with a best finish of third at Road Atlanta.
+Ortiz competed in two full-time seasons in the NASCAR K&N Pro Series East for Rev Racing, driving the No. 4 Toyota, where he finished fifth in the points in 2012 after earning nine top-ten finishes with a best finish of third at Bowman Gray Stadium, and fourteenth in points in 2013 after getting six top-tens with a best finish of second at Virginia International Raceway.
 He made two more starts with the team in 2014 before moving to sport cars, where he has competed in series such as the TC America Series, the Lamborghini Super Trofeo North America, the Mazda MX-5 Cup, where he won the championship in 2019, and the Michelin Pilot Challenge.